solid/solidproject.org/pages/faqs.md

 ## How are Pods different from WebIDs?

 **The two are different things**: [the WebID is an identifier](#webid), and [the Pod is a data storage place](#pod).
-They are provided by two distinct entities:
+They are provided by two potentially distinct entities:
 - The Pod Provider hosts Pods
-- The Identity Provider hosts WebIDs.
+- The Identity Provider allows you to only have one account (identified by your WebID) to log into multiple apps.

-To log into Solid apps and/or access data on Pods, you just have to use your WebID to login to you Identity Provider, like "Sign in with Google" today.
+To log into Solid apps and/or access data on Pods, you just have to provide your WebID and login to your Identity Provider, like "Sign in with Google" today.
 It is possible for the same company or organisation to be both a Pod Provider and a Identity Provider although they are **distinct seperable services** that are compatible with other Pod Providers and Identity Providers (which means you are free to choose the provider that suits you the most).
 <details>
 <summary><a>More details...</a></summary>
-<p>An Identity Provider owns the domain your WebID Profile is found, and implements an identification protocol (e.g. [OIDC](https://openid.net/connect/)).</p>
+<p>An Identity Provider implements an identification protocol (e.g. [OIDC](https://openid.net/connect/)), and allows you to prove that you own the WebID.</p>
 <p>A Pod Provider delivers storage space under one or more domains, usually (but not necessarily) pointed to by <code>&lt;webID&gt; solid:storage &lt;pod&gt;</code> statements included in the profile document associated to the WebID.</p>
 </details>